 Discover everything you need to know about the sweetener Erythritol, Erythritol Keto Sweetener makes an excellent sugar substitute for anyone on a keto diet.
 Erythritol is keto-friendly and today, we’ll break down everything you need to know about the Keto sweetener Erythritol and how you can use this low carb alternative to sugar.

-Whether you’re just embarking on the keto diet or you’ve been doing this for a while and are researching some new foods to try – this post should help!
-Erythritol makes an excellent sugar substitute for anyone on a keto diet, and today, we’ll break down everything you need to know about it.
+Whether you’re just thinking about embarking on the keto diet or you’ve been doing this low carb keto diet for a while and are researching some new foods to try – this post should help you!

-Erythritol is a sugar alcohol, also sometimes called a polyol.
-Don’t worry (or maybe worry?!) – this isn’t the kind of alcohol that will make you tipsy.
+Erythritol is a sugar alcohol, also sometimes called a polyol, This type of sugar alcohol isn’t the kind of alcohol that will make you tipsy.
 Sugar alcohols are named as such because their chemical structure bears similarity to that of sugar and that of alcohol.